Valaparla: Population

 As per the Census 2011, the literacy rate of Valaparla is 68.1%.
 Thus Valaparla village has higher literacy rate compared to 56.1% of Prakasam district.
 The male literacy rate is 77.84% and the female literacy rate is 57.88% in Valaparla village.

 Education

 There are nine primary schools in the village.
 The secondary school, Zilla Parishad High School (ZPHS, dating from 1951), is a coeducational day school providing education from year 6 to 10.
-Intermediate college named as M.S.R.
+There is an intermediate college named as M.S.R.
 (Magunta Subbaramareddy junior college).